Agoric/documentation/main/ertp/api/issuer.md

 If `optAmount` is present, the code insists that `payment`'s balance is equal to `optAmount`, to prevent sending the wrong `payment` and other confusion.
 If `optAmount` does not equal the balance in the original `payment` then it throws an error.
-If `payment` is a promise, the operation will proceed after the promise resolves.
+If `payment` is a promise for a `payment`, the operation will proceed after the promise resolves.

 ```js